MohammedSalameh/microservice-app/README.md

 # Microservice E-commerce app
 Simple e-commerce app with Docker/Kubernetes (ingress-nginx), Typescript, ReactJS and NextJS.

+NATS-Server as a messaging protocol between services.

+Stripe API is used for payments.

+Databases POSTGRES & MongoDB (mongoose) to handle account information and versioning control between services.
+Information is encrypted!

 ## Docker/Kubernetes
 If you are trying to run this app you need to do either one of the following 2 steps: